stopsopa/docker-puppeteer-pdf-generator/Readme.md

 # DEPRECATED
 Created in 2018 - quite old now and not maintained.

-I wouldn't suggest using.
-I'm sure there are better solution today.
+I wouldn't suggest using it.
+I'm sure there are better solutions today.

 # Versions: